Creative Process Residency

 • Greywood Arts is an inclusive, anti-racist space.
 Artists of all backgrounds, races, genders and sexual identities are welcome to apply.

 • The Creative Process Residency is a self-funded model.
 Any funded opportunities through Greywood Arts CLG will be listed on the website.
 However, we will always support applications for funding sought by residents.
-Please give us as much notice as possible should you require a letter of support or MOU.
+Please give us as much notice as possible should you require a letter of support, formal invitation or MOU.

 • Looking for funding?
 Check the guides on Res Artis & TransArtists for resource ideas.
-Culture Moves is also a great opportunity.
+Culture Moves is also a great resource for EU artists.
+Artists based in Ireland typically support thier residencies through Agility, Bursary or Project Awards from the Arts Council Ireland or their local authority arts office.